 Equipped with over 6 years of experience in corporate marketing and communications, Vilasini P Pillay utilizes her skills to uniquely position and market SkyFire Energy in Western Canada.
 She manages SkyFire’s branding, advertising, sponsorships, website, graphic design, events and more.
-In addition to her role at SkyFire, Vilasini is also the new CEO at SPARK as well as the Marketing Manager for Alberta Co-operative Energy, a new full service retail energy co-operative.
+In addition to her role at SkyFire, Vilasini is also the new CEO at SPARK as well as the Marketing Director for Alberta Co-operative Energy, a new full service retail energy co-operative.
 She assisted in developing Alberta’s first local Green Offset Program, which allows individuals and businesses to directly purchase locally generated Green Energy Offsets from small solar or wind generators.
 Prior to joining SkyFire & SPARK, Vilasini completed a two-year management trainee program at CIMB Investment Bank, a leading investment bank in Southeast Asia, where she gained experience in corporate finance, retail banking, brand management and marketing.
 Vilasini P Pillay received a Bachelor of Arts degree in Economics from University of Calgary in 2010.

 Krista Crawford joined SkyFire Energy in accounting in May of 2014.
 Krista has a Bachelor of Science in Biology from the University of Alberta (2010) and has also obtained her CPA designation.
 Krista is thrilled to be contributing to an industry that provides clean, sustainable energy and is excited about the great potential solar energy brings to Western Canada.